chemprop/chemprop/README.md

 python train.py --data_path <data_path> --dataset_type <type> --config_path <config_path>
 ```

+Note that the hyperparameter optimization script sees all the data given to it.
+The intended use is to run the hyperparameter optimization script on a dataset with the eventual test set held out.
+If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run hyperparameter_optimization.py separately on each split's training and validation data with test held out.

 ### Additional Features

 While the model works very well on its own, especially after hyperparameter optimization, we have seen that adding computed molecule-level features can further improve performance on certain datasets.
 Features can be added to the model using the `--features_generator <generator>` flag.